battleskorpion/nadivided-dev/README.md

    `https://github.com/BattleSkorpion/usa-states`. and clone it into `Paradox Interactive/Hearts of Iron IV/mod` under your user's Documents folder!
 Then click "Clone," of course.
    Next, Open the new folder using a file explorer.
-Drag `US-States.mod` into the `mods` folder.
+Drag `nadivided.mod` into the `mod` folder.
 Start up HOI4, and select our mod (local version).

 # Enjoy :)